HSEITMCI2/jobkiosk/doc/userstories.md

 Job offers should be able to be changed or deleted if requirements have changed or the position has been filled.

 ## Job portal's administrative assistant
+I as the assistant screen new job offers and accept or reject them.
+In case of rejection, I send an explanation to the recruiter.